Enzossssss/NAOdanceProject/README.md

    ```
    chmod 777 ./start.sh
    ```

 7. Open Choregraphe in order to simulate NAO
-8. Connect to a virtual robot
+8. Connect to virtual robot
 9. Copy the ip and the port of NAO
 10. Launch the starting script